hoffms/docs/README.md

 By implementing these consistent principles Uniswap will have docs that are easy to understand and produce reusable code for its community.

-A good example is the [v3 SDK Guides](./docs/sdk/v3/guides/01-background.md).
+A good example is the Uniswap [v3 SDK Guides](https://docs.uniswap.org/docs/sdk/v3/guides/01-background.md).

 ### Technical References
 This should contain the technical reference for the exported interfaces.
-A good example is the [v4 SDK](./docs/sdk/v4/overview).
+A good example is the Uniswap [v4 SDK](https://docs.uniswap.org/docs/sdk/v4/overview).
 These files can be created using the [guides below](#how-to-create-a-technical-reference).

-# Contributing to Uniswap Docs
+# Contributing to Sherry Docs

 ## Guidelines
 Contributing to the docs site is a great way to get involved in the dev community and help other developers along the way!
 Check out our guidelines [here](./CONTRIBUTING.md).